HDMapNet: An Online HD Map Construction and Evaluation Framework: Abstract

 \section{Abstract}

-High-definition map (HD map) construction is a crucial problem for autonomous driving.
-This problem typically involves collecting high-quality point clouds, fusing multiple point clouds of the same scene, annotating map elements, and updating maps constantly.
-This pipeline, however, requires a vast amount of human efforts and resources which limits its scalability.
-Additionally, traditional HD maps are coupled with centimeter-level accurate localization which is unreliable in many scenarios~\cite{elhousni2020survey}.
-In this paper, we argue that online map learning, which dynamically constructs the HD maps based on local sensor observations, is a more scalable way to provide semantic and geometry priors to self-driving vehicles than traditional pre-annotated HD maps.
-Meanwhile, we introduce an online map learning method, titled HDMapNet.
-It encodes image features from surrounding cameras and/or point clouds from LiDAR, and predicts vectorized map elements in the bird's-eye view.
-We benchmark HDMapNet on the nuScenes dataset and show that in all settings, it performs better than baseline methods.
-Of note, our fusion-based HDMapNet outperforms existing methods by more than 50\% in all metrics.
-To accelerate future research, we develop customized metrics to evaluate map learning performance, including both semantic-level and instance-level ones.
-By introducing this method and metrics, we invite the community to study this novel map learning problem.
-We will release our code and evaluation kit to facilitate future development.
+Constructing HD semantic maps is a central component of autonomous driving.
+However, traditional pipelines require a vast amount of human efforts and resources in annotating and maintaining the semantics in the map, which limits its scalability.
+In this paper, we introduce the problem of HD semantic map learning, which dynamically constructs the local semantics based on onboard sensor observations.
+Meanwhile, we introduce a semantic map learning method, dubbed HDMapNet.
+HDMapNet encodes image features from surrounding cameras and/or point clouds from LiDAR, and predicts vectorized map elements in the bird's-eye view.
+We benchmark HDMapNet on nuScenes dataset and show that in all settings, it performs better than baseline methods.
+Of note, our camera-LiDAR fusion-based HDMapNet outperforms existing methods by more than 50\% in all metrics.
+In addition, we develop semantic-level and instance-level metrics to evaluate the map learning performance.
+Finally, we showcase our method is capable of predicting a locally consistent map.
+By introducing the method and metrics, we invite the community to study this novel map learning problem.